-8. Monitoring and Review
+Monitoring and Review

-The local school board monitors this policy on an annual basis and modifications will be made where necessary.
-The local school board gives serious consideration to any comments from parents about the PSHE (RSHE) programme, and makes a record of all such comments.
-The Trust scrutinise and ratifies teaching materials to check they are in accordance with the school's values ethos.
+The local school board and the Headteacher monitors this policy on an annual basis.
+This committee reports its findings and recommendations to the Trust board, as necessary, if the policy needs modification.
+The Curriculum Committee gives serious consideration to any comments from parents about the PSHE (RSHE) programme, and makes a record of all such comments.
+The Trust Board scrutinise and ratify teaching materials to check they are in accordance with the school's ethos.

-9. Equality
+Equality